How to Apply

 Letters of Recommendation

-Three letters of recommendation are required from faculty who have taught your courses are required.
+Three letters of recommendation from faculty who have taught your courses are required.
 All recommendations should be in the form of a letter written on official letterhead with a signature.
 To electronically request recommendations, you must list your recommenders and their contact information with your admission application through the Discover Drexel portal.
 You must follow up with your recommenders to ensure they received your recommendation request — they may need to check their junk mail folder.
 Additionally, it is your responsibility to confirm that your recommenders will submit their letters by your application deadline and follow up with the recommenders who have not completed their recommendations.

 Back to Top

 Division of Interdisciplinary and Career-oriented Programs

 60 N. 36th Street